-The ExpressVPN service supports all major platforms.
+Our ExpressVPN review found that it supports all major platforms.
 These include macOS, iOS, Windows, Android, and even Linux.
 While some platforms have more features than others, everyone has what you need to ensure the most critical things – speed, privacy, security, and access.

-ExpressVPN has a reliable streaming system, which includes bypassing geo-location restrictions.
+During our ExpressVPN review, we found that the software has a reliable streaming system, which includes bypassing geo-location restrictions.
 With this bypass feature, the VPN allows you to access services like Netflix and Hulu without breaking a sweat.
 Even better, ExpressVPN’s optimal speed means that you don’t have to worry about it.

 Remember that many countries have their dedicated libraries of shows on Netflix from which you can choose.
 With ExpressVPN, you can access these countries and their content libraries.
 This way, you hardly miss a thing.

 Now, for the tests.
-I know that libraries in the United States and the United Kingdom are the most famous, so I started with those.
-I wasn’t surprised to find that ExpressVPN allowed access without breaking a sweat.
-I even tested the Netflix US library over several servers in the country, and I didn’t have any hiccups whatsoever.
+The content libraries in the United States and the United Kingdom are the most famous, so we started with those.
+We weren’t surprised to find that ExpressVPN allowed access without breaking a sweat.
+We even tested the Netflix US library over several servers in the country and didn’t have any problems whatsoever.

 For Netflix UK and Netflix Australia, the experience was similar.
-All I got was smooth streaming without any interruptions.
+All we got was smooth streaming without any interruptions.

-For countries like Germany, there were some hiccups.
+For countries like Germany, there were some issues.
 Some servers in a few locations didn’t work, but areas like Munich and Nuremberg worked like a charm.
-So, if you’re German or in the country for the holidays, you can get any server in these locations and rest assured of seamless streaming.
+So, if you’re German or in the country for the holidays, you can get any server in these locations and can rest assured of having content.

-In other countries of the world, I found similar issues.
-South American countries like Chile, Argentina, and Brazil gave me smooth streaming, but I also ran into some of those selection issues in Asian countries like Japan.
-Still, I’ll say that the experience was more than impressive.
+In other countries of the world, we found similar issues.
+South American countries like Chile, Argentina, and Brazil gave me smooth streaming, but we also ran into some of those selection issues in Asian countries like Japan.
+Still, the experience was more than impressive.

 The tests returned similar results for many other streaming services – including Hulu, the BBC iPlayer, HBO Go, Amazon Prime Video, and more.

 Then, you’ll be glad to know that this geo-location restriction bypass is also optimal for social media sites and search engines.
 Many countries tend to restrict access to certain parts of the internet, whether for government policy reasons or national security.
-With ExpressVPN, you’re ready to access the internet in its full capacity at any point in time.
+With ExpressVPN, you’re ready to access the internet at its total capacity at any point in time.